Santa Fe de Nuevo México: 16th century

+Oñate's expedition represented the first Spanish expedition since the Coronado Expedition that was sanctioned by the Spanish crown.
+Unlike the previous expeditions of Esteban and Coronado, the Spanish received permission to settle in the area the All Pueblo Council.
+It took the expedition two years to be organized before it set off from Mexico City in 1598, it was composed of 500 men.
+Though the crown had sanctioned the expedition, they were not financing it.
+Oñate came from a wealthy, aristocratic family whose wealth was built on the Mexican mining industry, he personally financed the expedition.
+The expeditionary force did not include any Spanish soldiers, although 130 of the participants were armed.
+Despite his family wealth, Oñate soon ran out of funds; by the time the expedition settled the town of San Gabriel de Yungue-Ouinge (capital of the province from 1601 to 1610), they were nearly entirely financed by the crown.
+Oñate's expedition successfully established permanent Spanish settlement.
+Part of Spanish colonial settlement efforts included the construction of the El Camino Real (the Royal Road) through the valleys of New Mexico.

 17th century

+Oñate's tenure as colonial governor was marked by immense cruelty to the indigenous people in Nuevo México, he was removed from his position by the King of Spain and subsequently charged with and found guilty of cruelty, immorality, and false reporting; he returned to Spain for the remainder of his life.
+Following the ouster of Oñate as Governor of Nuevo México, the king appointed Pedro de Peralta.
+Peralta established the city of Santa Fe in 1610, he subsequently moved all administrative functions to the new city, making it the provincial capital.

 Most of the Spanish missions in Nuevo México were established during the early 17th century with varying degrees of success and failure, oftentimes building directly atop ancient pueblo ruins, and in the centers of pueblos.
-The encounter between different worlds--Native and Spanish--took place all across New Mexico, but especially at the missions.
+The encounter between different worlds—Native and Spanish—took place all across New Mexico, but especially at the missions.
 They were small communities, centers of Spanish religious and economic life, and a permanent intrusion into Pueblo ways and beliefs.
 Here the clash of faiths, customs, and people was immediate, personal, and sometimes bitter and violent.
 At missions across New Mexico, Franciscan priests baptized thousands of Native Americans in the 1600s, mostly Pueblo people.
 The missionaries commanded new converts to take part in Catholic services and rituals.
 They also destroyed Pueblo religious objects, banned ceremonies, and persecuted holy men.
 Despite the spread of Catholicism across the province, Pueblo men and women worshiped in secret and their traditional faith endured.
 By 1668, Juan de Medrano y Mesía became governor of the province, holding this position until 1671.
 His tenure was marked most notably by Apache raids in the region.